|Zinc Flanged||Brass||Zinc Un-Flanged|

 Brass inserts, although supplied with a screwdriver slot, are best set in place by using a fastener of the correct size as a mandrel - either a bolt or machine screw.
 See the suggested mandrel assembly below.
-Note that a backing nut and washer can help with routine removal of the mandrel.
-To work around the tendency for the insert to wind back out after seating use two nuts tightened against each other with some spare thread either side to allow the nuts to be parted and the mandrel withdrawn (this mandrell variation not illustrated).
+To work around the tendency for the insert to wind back out after seating use two nuts tightened against each other with some spare thread either side to allow the nuts to be parted and the mandrel withdrawn.
 You will typically, although not always, take care to keep the insertion process at right angles to the wood.
-You can use a drill press for this process to improve the accuracy of the insertion.
-Note that the design of the insert assists with accurate insertion.
+Inserts required at an angle to a surface are often best achieved with a pre-drilled angled landing flat which is best done with either a spade or forstner bit.

 This is the suggested rig for setting both brass and zinc alloy inserts.
+You can obviously use a ratchet handle in lieu of the hex detent shank drive adaptor.
 Be sure the washer is used in reverse, polished side against the insert.
 A dab of oil on the insert can also ease release of the mandrell.

 Zinc Alloy Inserts